paulboivin/paulboivin/README.md

 ### [Tokai Logistics: Tokyo Last-Mile Delivery Performance Analysis][5]

-For this project I analyzed performance for Tokai Logistics, a fictional third-party logistics provider, processing 50,279 deliveries across five hubs in the Greater Tokyo area with an overall failure rate of approximately 10% and an annual revenue impact of ¥5,985,600 under an attempt-weighted cost model, then built a revenue recovery model projecting prevention of 301 to 422 failed deliveries annually and recovery of ¥358,405 to ¥502,481.
+Analyzed performance for Tokai Logistics, a fictional third-party logistics provider, across 50,279 deliveries spanning five hubs in the Greater Tokyo area:

+- Quantified **¥5,985,600 in annual revenue impact** from delivery failures using an attempt-weighted cost model, correcting a ¥1,967,200 understatement in the standard flat-cost calculation
+- Identified a 35% relative increase in failure rate between morning and night delivery windows, and a staffing mismatch across 4 of 5 hubs
+- Built a Python recovery simulation projecting **¥358,405–¥502,481 in recoverable revenue** through pre-delivery confirmation for night-window deliveries

 ### [Northgate Marketplace Funnel Analysis][4]

-For this analysis, I identified $217,956 in lost revenue from cart abandonment for a fictional e-commerce company and designed a recovery model to reduce cart abandonment by 5% to 15% and generate between $2,982 and $9,048 in additional annual revenue.
+Analyzed cart abandonment for Northgate Marketplace, a fictional e-commerce company:

+- Identified **$217,956 in lost revenue** from cart abandonment across the purchase funnel
+- Found Electronics responsible for 27.88% of total abandonment-related loss, against a 2.22% overall conversion rate
+- Designed a recovery model projecting **$2,982–$9,048 in additional annual revenue** through targeted re-engagement

 ### [Japan Corporate Governance Analysis][3]

-For this project I created an end-to-end analysis of Japan's corporate governance reform program through the following steps:
+Analyzed 23 years of Japan's corporate governance reform program (2001–2024) using real government and market data:

-- Located and downloaded data from three public sources.
-Evaluated data availability, format consistency, and coverage gaps before committing to the analytical scope.
-- Cleaned and standardized each dataset individually using a most-recently-published deduplication strategy.
-- Built a two-page interactive dashboard.
-- Analyzed trends related to capital hoarding behavior and outcomes of capital deployment on GDP.
-- Wrote a structured business document translating analytical findings into plain language for a technical and non-technical stakeholder audience.
+- Identified a structural shift in capital allocation: **dividend-to-capex ratio rose from 12% to 72%** over the reform period
+- Found a near-perfect correlation between capex and TOPIX performance (**r = 0.913**), with GDP scenario forecasting projecting **$0.37T–$1.19T in added output** by 2034
+- Delivered findings through a SQLite-to-Power BI dashboard built on real multi-source government and market data

 ### [Global Sales Performance Analysis][2]

-In this project I created an end-to-end sales performance analysis identifying the cause of $8.9M annual revenue decline over a 3 year period for a fictional multinational conglomerate and provided recommendations for expanding product category sales into growing regional markets.
+Analyzed sales performance for a fictional multinational conglomerate across five regions and eight product categories, 2022–2024:

+- Quantified an **8.95% revenue decline** ($99.4M→$90.5M) driven by sustained softness in Raw Materials and Industrial Equipment, with Raw Materials alone exposing a **70% revenue concentration** risk
+- Pinpointed Latin America as the steepest regional decliner and the Middle East as the only region exceeding its 2022 baseline by 2024
+- Built a CAGR-based 2025 revenue simulation quantifying a **$2.5M protection opportunity** from stabilizing Latin America and a **$10.0M upside** if all regions matched the Middle East's growth rate

 ## All Projects Were Built With